 The Citrix licensing system involves three components: the license server for managing licenses, licenses for each product that you purchase and the monitoring and metering functions built in each product.

 To set up your Citrix environment to manage licenses, you must first create at least one License Server to store and manage license file(s).
 Available for Windows and UNIX, the Citrix License Server is a lightweight component that can be installed on the same system as a Citrix product for smaller deployments, or on one or more dedicated systems for larger deployments.
 You should associate this License Server or group of servers for open network communication with the Citrix servers you are licensing and then configure the Citrix product(s) to use licenses from that License Server or servers.

-After you purchase a Citrix product, request a product evaluation, renew your Subscription Advantage Program membership or upgrade to a higher edition, you should click on the activation link in the confirmation e-mail to get your license entitlement(s).
+After you purchase a Citrix product, request a product evaluation or upgrade to a higher edition, you should click on the activation link in the confirmation e-mail to get your license entitlement(s).
 You may also visit My Citrix, your personalized section of the Citrix web site.
 Learn more about getting Citrix product licenses.